Skip to Content

 • The url field is the URL of the application and must be a valid URL of up to 255 characters.
 It’s origin must match the url in case of website application.

-• The permissions field is an object that contains the permissions list set by the user.
+• The permissions field is an array that contains the permissions list set by the user.

 In case of a successful and accepted request by the wallet user, the XSWD will respond with the following message: